irvnet/miami-icp-workshop-may2018/lab00/README.md

 Make sure you remember the number next to your name on the sign-up sheet... that'll help you figure out your username so you can login to the cluster.

-We'll also need to [install the kubectl client](https://kubernetes.io/docs/tasks/tools/install-kubectl/)... for this tutorial we'll install the current version of kubectl ... download either the [Mac](https://dl.k8s.io/v1.10.0/kubernetes-client-darwin-amd64.tar.gz), [Linux](https://dl.k8s.io/v1.10.0/kubernetes-client-linux-amd64.tar.gz) or [Windows](https://dl.k8s.io/v1.10.0/kubernetes-client-windows-amd64.tar.gz) binaries appropriate for your system and make sure its available in your path.
+We'll also need to [install the kubectl client](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl)... for this tutorial we'll install the current version of kubectl ... download either the [Mac](https://dl.k8s.io/v1.10.0/kubernetes-client-darwin-amd64.tar.gz), [Linux](https://dl.k8s.io/v1.10.0/kubernetes-client-linux-amd64.tar.gz) or [Windows](https://dl.k8s.io/v1.10.0/kubernetes-client-windows-amd64.tar.gz) binaries appropriate for your system and make sure its available in your path.

-Next, lets check that kubectl is properly configured by getting the cluster state:
+If you're using mac or linux, you'll need to make sure the binary is executeable using
 ```
+$chmod +x kubectl
-$ kubectl cluster-info
+$
+$cp ./kubectl /usr/local/bin/kubectl
 ```

+Now that its executeable, you can copy it in your path by moving it to /usr/local/bin

-Now you should be ready to go!
+Next, lets check that kubectl is installed... you should be ready to go!

 ---